AKSW/docs.ontowiki.net/GetOntowikiUsers.md

 ## Installation for Users

-As a non developer there a three ways to get the OntoWiki source files.
+As a non-developer there a three ways to get the OntoWiki source files.
+Developers look [here](SetupDevelopers).

 ### via archive
 if you want a stable OntoWiki get our latest official release